Applications for stage 2 of the Snowdon Master's Scholarship will close on 30 April 2026 at 11:55pm.

 We will only contact your referee if your application is shortlisted.

-Please ensure you have your referee’s permission to share their contact details with the Snowdon Trust and confirm that they will be available to write you a reference for submission between 12 May and 9 June 2025.
+Please ensure you have your referee’s permission to share their contact details with the Snowdon Trust and confirm that they will be available to write you a reference for submission between 11 and 25 June.